-RECOMMENDATION: that approval is given for:
+Proposed by Councillor McWilliam Seconded by Councillor Kelly and agreed that approval is given for:

-- i. the installation of bicycle stands as set out above at an estimated cost of £18,000, subject to any amendments agreed and - ii. the screening form.
+- i. the installation of bicycle stands as set out above to include additional sites at Ballynure and Crumlin Glen at an estimated cost of £18,000, - ii. the screening form.

-Prepared by: Ivor McMullan, Head of Parks
+ACTION BY: Ivor McMullan, Head of Parks